Motivation management is resource management

 A rule of thumb I adopted from project management estimations is to only expect 6 hours of effective work from an employee per day.
 No matter how long they work, 8, 10, 16 hours, do not expect more than 6 hours of progress towards a goal (project).

-In talent management many times a customer is defined as an internal customer or external customer.
+Many times talent management defines customer as an internal customer or external customer.
 I strategically agree with this, but I would like to direct all eyes to only the external customer and the concept that strategically and tactically every action an employee has should relate to revenue.
-No customer, no revenue.
-No revenue, no job.

 The current customer, potential customer, or lost customer is motivated towards only those services or products that meet their need.
 Marketing today has put the ball firmly in the court of customer transparency.
 What motivates and influences a customer is the degree their problem is solved; in both for-profit and not-for-profit worlds.